fmarco/restiny/README.md

 Simple experiment with Werkzeug.
-NOT READY FOR PRODUCTION USE!
+NOT READY FOR PRODUCTION USE (currently WIP and for study/play purposes)!

 What is this?
 A mini pure rest framework.